Overview

 Project Partners

-The Ocean Avenue Mobility Action Plan will be conducted in coordination with SFMTA, SF Department of Public Works, and SF Planning.
+The Ocean Avenue Mobility Action Plan was conducted in coordination with SFMTA, SF Department of Public Works, and SF Planning.

 Cost and Funding

-The project is funded by the Transportation Authority’s Neighborhood Program and SFMTA Community Response Team funds at the request of District 7 Supervisor and Transportation Authority Board Member Myrna Melgar.
+The project was funded by the Transportation Authority’s Neighborhood Program and SFMTA Community Response Team funds at the request of District 7 Supervisor and Transportation Authority Board Member Myrna Melgar.

 Resources